hyotang666/jingoh/org/doc/do-requirements.M.md

 ## Description:
 Like CL:DOLIST, DO-REQUIREMENTS iterates over the requirements of an org's specifications.

-DO-REQUIREMENTS evaluates org, which should prodece an org object.
+DO-REQUIREMENTS evaluates org, which should produce an org object.
 It then evaluates subject-designator which should produce an subject designator, to retrieve subject from org's specifications.
-It then executes the body once for each requirement in the subject, in order in the implecit progn, with var bound to the requirement.
+It then executes the body once for each requirement in the subject, in order in the implicit progn, with var bound to the requirement.
 Finally return is evaluated.

 When subject is T, current subject (i.e. `*subject*`) 's requirements are iterated.